Is Silver Undervalued? 3 Reasons it Could Be

-The silver price has dropped significantly in the past seven years, falling from around $35 per ounce in 2011 to about $16 today.
+The silver price has dropped significantly in the past seven years, falling from around $35 per ounce in 2011 to about $14 today.
 This major drop has left investors wondering, “is silver undervalued?”
 Some believe the answer is “yes” — but are they right?

-But other silver market watchers are even more optimistic.
-Keith Neumeyer of First Majestic Silver (TSX:FR,NYSE:AG) has famously said that if gold hits $10,000 per ounce, silver could reach $1,000.
-More recently, Neumeyer went on record to say that silver will hit the triple digits.
-That’s down from his previous prediction, but is still quite bullish.
+One of silver’s strongest advocates is Keith Neumeyer of First Majestic Silver (TSX:FR,NYSE:AG), who has famously said that if gold hits $10,000 per ounce, silver could reach $1,000.
+More recently, he went on record to say that silver will hit the triple digits.
+That’s down from his previous prediction, but still bullish.

 1. Strong demand